Natural models of homotopy type theory: Natural models

-\begin{remark} As has recently been emphasized (e.g.\ in \cite{BCH}), the notion of a ``category with families" is essentially algebraic, consisting of the four sorts: \emph{contexts, substitutions, types, terms}; operations defined on the sorts, including in particular \emph{context extension}; and equations between terms built from the operations.
+The situation is entirely analogous to that of a ``category with binary products''; and indeed, as in that case, one can understand the ``property versus structure'' difference as the condition that a cetain functor should have an adjoint versus the selection of a specific adjoint (among all isomorphic options).
+The latter approach has the advantage of making explicit an algebraic structure that is perhaps not evident in the former.
+Indeed, as has recently been emphasized (e.g.\ in \cite{BCH}), the notion of a \emph{category with families} is essentially algebraic, consisting of the four sorts: \emph{contexts, substitutions, types, terms}; operations defined on the sorts, including in particular \emph{context extension}; and equations between terms built from the operations.
 The same is, of course, true of the equivalent concept of a \emph{natural model of type theory}, in the form of a representable natural transformation $f : A \to B$ over a category $\C$, as we now briefly indicate.

 Regarded as a many-sorted algebraic theory, a natural model consists of four basic sorts along with the following operations and equations: \begin{description} \item[category:] the usual domain, codomain, identity and composition arrows for the index category: